wagtail/wagtail/docs/reference/viewsets.md

    .. attribute:: model

-   Required; the model class that this viewset will work with.
+   The model class that this viewset will work with.
+Required, unless the ``model`` argument is passed to the constructor.

    .. attribute:: form_fields